bartekk3007/PeriodicTimer/README.md

 # PeriodicTimer
-Program written to demonstrate how improved version of Timer - BetterTimer (written in C#)
+Program written to demonstrate how improved version of Timer - PeriodicTimer (written in C#)